fan777/travel-advisory/README.md

 * Allows an authenticated visitor to bookmark countries

 ## Getting Started

-* Prerequisites
+  * ### Prerequisites
+    * Postgresql installation
+    * Python 3.8.5
+    * Create an account with [Tugo](https://developer.tugo.com/) to register for a free API Key
+  * ### Installation

-*
+    * Clone the repository
+    * Create empty database 'travel' and run seed.py
+    * Set up venv and install dependencies from requirements.txt

-## Known Issues
+  * ### Known Issues

-* The APIs used may occasionaly be down or slow response may trigger timeout
+    * The APIs used may occasionally go down or have such slow response triggering a timeout
+    * The APIs used may not have data for all countries

 ## Schema